elvissteinjr/DesktopPlus/assets/readme.txt

 High GPU load when overlay visible and cursor moving:
 -
-In order to provide the lowest latency possible, all cursor updates are processed instantly, even if their results would end up being replaced by new data before the next vertical blank.
+In order to provide the lowest latency possible, all cursor updates are processed instantly, even if they occur more frequently than the screen's vertical blanks.
-Enable [Performance|Early Updates|Ignore Early Updates] to ignore too early updates, but note that this will possibly add latency or result in missing vertical blanks.
+Using the Frame Time limiter in [Performance|Update Limiter|Limiter Mode] with a low limit value can reduce the load from cursor movement while leaving other screen updates unaffected.

 Laser pointer not working when dashboard opened via HMD button: